cgoldammer/haskell-chess/README.md

 These features are created out of curiousity, and they might change or disappear in later interations of this library

 - algorithmically create chess mating puzzles
+- extract metrics for a game and a position.
+For instance, we can obtain how many pieces can be captured in a position, which can be combined with other metrics to create a measure of how tactically complicated the position is.

 ## Guiding principles